 Barge Waggoner needed better, more unified communications and collaboration systems to harness all the talent located at its twelve locations in four states.
 To address that challenge, they chose 8x8’s unified communications, including a new virtual PBX.

-Barge, Waggoner, Sumner, and Cannon, Inc. is one of Engineering News Record’s Top 500 engineering and architecture firms in the U.S., specialising in industrial, energy, water services and environmental markets, as well as federal programs.
-Founded in 1955, Barge Waggoner has followed the same business strategy for nearly 60 years: build long-term relationships with clients in order to grow the organisation, attract great talent, and earn a reputation for consistently delivering sound engineering and architecture solutions.
+Barge, Waggoner, Sumner, and Cannon, Inc. is one of Engineering News Record’s Top 500 engineering and architecture firms in the U.S., specializing in industrial, energy, water services and environmental markets, as well as federal programs.
+Founded in 1955, Barge Waggoner has followed the same business strategy for nearly 60 years: build long-term relationships with clients in order to grow the organization, attract great talent, and earn a reputation for consistently delivering sound engineering and architecture solutions.
 The fact that Barge Waggoner is an employee-owned company directly affects its commitment to excellence in providing service to clients.

 “We like to work closely with clients and ensure they receive very good customer service,” explains Paul Dougherty, chief technology officer at Barge Waggoner.
-“As our organisation has grown, we’ve opened offices in areas where we have a strong local client base.”
+“As our organization has grown, we’ve opened offices in areas where we have a strong local client base.”

 Headquartered in Nashville, Tennessee, Barge Waggoner has 12 other offices in Tennessee, Alabama, Georgia and Ohio.
 The firm plans to open two more Georgia offices in late 2014.